zeren-li/zeren-li-webite/content/home/featured.md

 widget = "pages" # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 2 # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 3 # Order that this section will appear.

-title = "Dissertation"
+title = "Book Project"
 subtitle = "Institutionalized Rent-Seeking: The Political-Business Revolving Door in China"

 +++